 Art Instruction with Zelda

-Please Contact Zelda if you would like to be notified when lessons resume.
+Please Contact Zelda if you would like to arrange for classes or workshops on your premises.

 What I Teach:

-- Collage for Teens.
+- Collage.
 Collage, using cut papers and recycled items, is my specialty.
 I have a formal curriculum of

 Collage Classes and Workshops oriented toward adults, artists and serious students of collage.
-For teens, I will be adapting these lessons as follows: 2-hour instead of 3-hour sessions will focus on hands-on, experiential learning rather than lecture and demonstration.
+I can adapt these lessons for teens as follows: 2-hour instead of 3-hour sessions will focus on hands-on, experiential learning rather than lecture and demonstration.
 Students will learn by doing; and if they have already been working with collage, I will address their specific questions and interests.
 Instruction in the principles of visual design will be incorporated into all activities.
 Essential materials provided (glue, backing, scissors, magazines); students are encouraged to bring some materials of their own choice, a work-in-progress, or a specific collage concept to explore.
 Suitable for ages 12 and up.

 - Arts & Crafts Activities for Kids.
 A variety of activities are described on my PaperCrafts page.
 Based on the number of sessions requested, and the students' interests and ages, I will customize a series of lessons for your group.
 These activities are suitable for all ages, and mixed-age and multi-generational groups.
 All materials provided.